ArindamDutta891/DRman_Dev/CONTRIBUTING.md

 ## Deliverables
--Generating a DID registry creation script for the Bifold application -Scripts to add access to members of an organization or registry -Scripts to update access control for the DID registry -Integration with Hyperledger AnoCreds specifications
+- Generating a DID registry creation script for the Bifold application
+- Scripts to add access to members of an organization or registry
+- Scripts to update access control for the DID registry
+- Integration with Hyperledger AnoCreds specifications

 ### Milestone